-- 1. Continued and willful disobedience.

-- 2. Open defiance, in language or action, of any teachers or person having authority in school.

-- 3. Violation of attendance regulations.

-- 4. Violation of tobacco regulations.

-- 5. Cursing or verbally abusing any person.

-- 6. Willful interruption of substantial disturbance at school.

-- 7. Use, possession, distribution, or being under the influence of intoxicants or illegal drugs
+- 1. Continued and willful disobedience. - Open defiance, in language or action, of any teacher or person having authority in school. - 3.
+Cell phone or personal device use when not permitted. - 4.
+Violation of attendance regulations. - 5.
+Violation of tobacco regulations. - 6.
+Cursing or verbally abusing any person. - 7.
+Willful interruption of substantial disturbance at school. - Use, possession, distribution, or being under the influence of intoxicants or illegal drugs on school property or in connection with any school function.

-- on school property or in connection with any school function. - 8.
-Willfully causing or attempting to cause substantial damage to public property including equipment, computers, and software. - Conduct of character as to constitute harm or a danger to others, especially acts deemed to be bullying. - Physical assault upon student, teacher, or administrator. - 11.
-Taking or attempting to take another person's personal property, or property assigned to that person or money by force, fear, or other means. - 12.
-Violation of law, Center Board Policy, home school policies or regulations.
+- Willfully causing or attempting to cause substantial damage to public property including equipment, computers, and software. - Conduct of character as to constitute harm or a danger to others, especially acts deemed to be bullying. - 11.
+Physical assault upon student, teacher, or administrator. - 12.
+Taking or attempting to take another person's personal property, or property assigned to that person or money by force, fear, or other means. - 13.
+Violation of law, Center Board Policy, home school policies or regulations. - 14.
+Improper use of AI, cheating or plagiarizing work.

-The normal process for violation of school policies, procedure, and guidelines is as follows:
+The normal process for violation of school policies, procedures, and guidelines is as follows:

-1st Offense: Conference with school official
+1st Offense: Conference with school officials.